rosshpayne/ODTM/README.md

                          Requires a DOM-client schema and DOM$bootstrap package.
                          All DOM-clients should be accessible to the DOM-Server via db-links.
 The DOM-server should also be accessible to the DOM-client via db-links.
-                         The DOM-server will remotely install all operation code on the client during each operation run as part of the initialisation phase.
+                         The DOM-server will remotely install your operation package and state table on the client during at runtime during the initialisation phase of each operation.

 DOM features include: